brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 32 bht.md

 # Ephesians 5:32 Commentary Help Text

 ## BHT:
-The profound truth of the spiritual union of Christ and the Church, symbolized by the marriage union, is a great mystery beyond human comprehension.
-It is an emblem of the close affection between Christ and his people, reflecting the intimate communion they share.
-This union is not merely a human marriage, but a divine relationship of immense significance.
-It is a representation of God bringing Eve to Adam, illustrating the unity and purpose of their connection.
-This mystery, concealed and now revealed, reveals the deep connection between Christ and his Church, testifying to an unbreakable bond of love and devotion.
+The deep and profound truth revealed here is the spiritual union of Christ and the Church, which is likened to the close bond of marriage.
+This mystery, beyond human understanding, is a figure and emblem of the intimate relationship between Christ and his people.
+Just as a husband cleaves to his wife, so does Christ have a strong and affectionate bond with his Church.
+The bringing of Eve to Adam by God himself also carries a mysterious significance, as she was made from Adam's rib and presented to him, signifying the union between them.

 ## Choicest Commentary Quotes:
 ### Henry Alford: